conversejs/converse.js/docs/source/troubleshooting.rst

 **are** logged, then there might be a bug or misconfiguration in Converse.js.

-Conflicts with other Javascript libraries
+Conflicts with other JavaScript libraries
 =========================================

 Problem:
 ---------

-You are using other Javascript libraries (like JQuery plugins), and get errors like these in your browser console::
+You are using other JavaScript libraries (like JQuery plugins), and get errors like these in your browser console::

     Uncaught TypeError: Object [object Object] has no method 'xxx' from example.js